Man of Steel (film): Plot

 Zod and his crew escape the Phantom Zone, where they were imprisoned for treason for their actions against Krypton.
 They travel to Earth to turn it into a new Krypton, possessing several terraforming devices salvaged from Kryptonian outposts.
-Following Clark and Lois' capture, Zod's science officer, Jax-Ur, extracts Clark's genes to create Kryptonian colonists who will build a society based on Zod's ideals of genetic purity.
-Using the Jor-El AI to take over the ship, Clark and Lois flee and warn the U.S. military of Zod's plan, resulting in an explosive confrontation between Clark and Zod's troops.
+Following Clark and Lois' capture, Zod's science officer, Jax-Ur, extracts some of Clark's genes so as to create new Kryptonians who will build a society based on Zod's ideals of genetic purity.
+Using the Jor-El AI to take over the ship, Clark and Lois flee and warn the U.S. military of Zod's plan, resulting in a confrontation between Clark and Zod's troops.

-Zod deploys his most powerful terraforming device, the World Engine, which severely damages Metropolis and puts humanity's existence at risk.
-Clark destroys the terraforming platform while the military launches a suicide attack, sending Zod's troops back to the Phantom Zone.
+Zod deploys his most powerful terraforming device, the World Engine, which severely damages Metropolis and risks humanity's extinction.
+Clark, now dubbed as "Superman," destroys the terraforming platform while the military launches an attack on the Black Zero, sending Zod's troops back to the Phantom Zone.
 With the ship destroyed and Krypton's only hope of revival gone, Zod vows to destroy Earth and its inhabitants out of revenge.
-The two Kryptonians engage in a lengthy battle across Metropolis, which concludes when Clark is forced to kill Zod as he attacks a family in a train station.
-Sometime later, Clark adopts the moniker "Superman" and persuades the government to let him act independently, under the condition he does not turn against humanity.
+The two Kryptonians engage in a lengthy battle across Metropolis, which concludes when Superman is forced to kill Zod as he attacks a family trapped in a train station.

+Sometime later, Superman persuades the government to let him act independently, under the condition he does not turn against humanity.
 To gain covert access to dangerous situations, he takes a job under his civilian identity, Clark Kent, as a reporter for the Daily Planet.